ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

     html_theme_options = (
         {
             "cheatsheet": {
-                "url": "<URL of the cheat sheet>",
-                "title": "<title of the cheat sheet>",
-                "thumbnail": "<URL of the thumbnail image>",
-                "needs_download": True,  # True if you want to download and access the cheat sheet locally "pages": "<list of names for the pages to include the cheat sheet on>",  # Optional },
+                "file": "<file name including the extension of the cheat sheet>", "pages": "<list of names for the pages to include the cheat sheet on>",  # Optional
+                output_dir: "<directory where the cheat sheet is saved relative to the output directory>",  # Optional },
         },
     )